luyadev/luya.io/docs/guide/concepts/headless.md

 ]
 ```

-To extend, improve or speed up your APIs, take a look at [[ngrest-api.md]] guide section.
+To extend, improve or speed up your APIs, take a look at [NgRest Api](../ngrest/api) guide section.